Export slump brings lean times at China's 'Wal-Mart on steroids'

 By Gabriel Wildau

-YIWU, China Christmas comes but once a year - for Leo Ho, who runs a factory that makes plastic Christmas trees in Yiwu, China's export capital for novelty knick-knacks, it comes in July, when tree orders start rolling in.
+YIWU, China, July 9 Christmas comes but once a year - for Leo Ho, who runs a factory that makes plastic Christmas trees in Yiwu, China's export capital for novelty knick-knacks, it comes in July, when tree orders start rolling in.

 But early signs point to a lean Christmas for low-cost exporters like Ho, who told Reuters his sales were down 20 percent year-on-year in 2012.